jyp/boon/README.md

 The most common edition commands (cut, paste, parenthesis manipulation) are bound to the home row.
 The top row is (mainly) for searching.
-The bottom row gives access to regular emacs stuff (C-x ...)
+The bottom row gives access to regular Emacs stuff (C-x ...)
 (C-c ...) and registers.

 Installation/Configuration